 7. Decide how social and how alert they want to be.

-Sometimes a dying person wants solitude; sometimes he or she wants friends and family around.
+Sometimes a dying person wants solitude; sometimes they want friends and family around.
 Whatever the case, the dying person should decide.
 And, though trickier, dying people should be allowed to decide how much consciousness they want.
 Some people want to sleep all of the time; others want to be alert as much as possible.
 Once these wishes are known, an advocate can help make that happen.

 A good death is possible